 For bloodworm type of high protein treats, make sure you only feed 1 or 2 worms at most for each meal.
 Skip the staple food during that day.
 You do not want to overfeed your fish.

 F. Betta Fish Tank Maintenance

 The aquarium maintenance for a betta fish tank is no different than the maintenance of any other tropical fish tank.
-Weekly partial water change of 30~50% is highly recommended to keep the nitrate and other organic waste low, and to restore the water buffer.
+Weekly partial water change of 30~50% is highly recommended to keep the nitrate, and other organic waste low.
+It is also to restore the water buffer.
 Substrate vacuuming by using a gravel vacuum is needed at the same time of water change.
-For more details, please refer to Aquarium Maintenance.

 Betta fish is quite easy to take care of if you do everything properly.
 They are expected to live for at least 2~5 years if taken care of properly.
 There are also reports of betta fish that lived up to 7~10 years.
 In such case, you need more than just excellent water quality and perfect nutrition fish food.
 As the reports indicate, you also need to make your betta fish work out.
 Typical betta fish do not like strong water current as they are a slow-moving species with long fins.
 However, just like us humans, fish can also live longer if they have been working out regularly.
 If you provide just one hour of stronger than normal current to make them “work out,” they will be healthier and live a lot longer than usual.